 I was at the end of my college days that I realised that I enjoyed doing projects.
 So, I figured that it was a good idea to register as a company.
 So, I started up on August 2014, by registering in the sub-registrar office in my hometown.

-Even before this, I had done many projects and workshops and that is what even led my to startup on my own.
+Even before this, I had done many projects and workshops during college itself and that is what even led me to startup on my own.

-A friend who ran an educational academy for students invited me to give a paid 3-hour talk on programming along with some other events at Idhaya Engineering College for Women, Chinnasalem, Villupuram District, Tamil Nadu.
+A friend who started up an educational academy called Smart Destiny invited me to give a paid 3-hour talk on programming (data structures and databases) along with some other events at Idhaya Engineering College for Women, Chinnasalem, Villupuram District, Tamil Nadu.

 Before this was my first paid project which I ever made.
 It was an Android app we named as “MediScan” and my friend did not want to pay a project centre for his final year project.
 So he offered to pay me instead to develop it… I had created proper wireframes and made the app professionally.
 This was because I wanted to make projects professionally.
 So I learned about various agile processes used within IT companies and how they moved from wireframes / prototype to MVP / final product.

 My own final year project was a real-time anti-malware system which I called as “Killer".
 But officially for college, it was known as “Portable Data Protected System” (PDPS) and it used a different approach to preventing malware attacks on computers.
 I even packaged it in a read-only pen-drive so that it seemed like a fancy commercial product that can simply be plugged into a computer to enable it’s protection.

 < placeholder to write about the hackathon project >

 < placeholder to write about the nyquist project >